KelNoMel/Satellites-2021/rationale.md

 Since most satellites orbit similarly (same direction/formula), we have a shared travel() method.
 However this is ovewritten by the RelaySatellite which has its' own pattern.

+The manageStorage() method allows all satellites to keep within their storage limits, it's performed when files are altered (simulate() and sendFile()).
+All satellites perform this method, which also accounts for no limit fields

 # Satellite Subclasses

 # StandardSatellite